midik/comm-it-challenge/README.md

 ## Features

 ### Service A

-Once service is up and running, you can access the Swagger documentation at http://localhost:3000/api.

 - **Public API Integration**: Fetch and store large datasets from external APIs
 - **File Processing**: Upload, parse, and efficiently store JSON/Excel files
 - **Robust Search**: Optimized MongoDB queries with proper indexing and pagination

 ### Service B

-Once service is up and running, you can access the Swagger documentation at http://localhost:3001/api.

 - **Event Logging**: Captures and stores all events from Service A
 - **Time Series Analytics**: Provides visualizations and analytics on API usage
 - **PDF Reports**: Generates detailed PDF reports with charts and statistics